red1habibullah/MuMuTauTauAnalyzer/README.md

 # Introduction for running the analyzer

-First you must make sure you have the ROOT library included in your local environment.
+First you must make sure you have the ROOT and BOOST C++ libraries included in your local environment.
 If you need to run this framework in batch mode, it is better to set up a CMSSW package and run the following commands in its "src/" directory.

 $ git clone https://github.com/Fengwangdong/MuMuTauTauAnalyzer.git